 Series by Hans Couwenbergh.

-Previous visits to Umbria had been most about photography, and then mainly focused on nature and more in particular the beauty of Monte Sibillini National Park.
+Previous visits to Umbria had been most about photography, and then mainly focused on nature and more in particular the beauty of Monti Sibillini National Park.
 Although this was also a high priority item on this year’s list, I did want to visit some of the beautiful Umbrian cities and villages.
 So far, we’d only been to Assisi.

 One thing every visitor to Umbria (and indeed also Tuscany) must realize is that on a first trip you’re bound to underestimate travel times.
 The main reason for this is that the main highways all run along the North-South axis of the country.
 In Umbria, there really isn’t any major road going East-West.
 That’s not a problem, is it?
 You see a lot more along the country roads, it is just something to be aware off when planning your daily itenaries.
 You may well drive over 1,5 hours over, say, 45 kms.

 Our first destinations were Todi and Orvieto.
 From Montefalco, this means going West.
 So taking into account what I said earlier, we planned ample time and decided to go for the most scenic roads.
 Michelin maps are very handy for that as they show you how to see the most en route.

 We immediately liked Orvieto.
 A beautiful city, with obviously tourists, but we found it not very busy at all, considering it was the start of the summer season.
 One word of caution: one has to realize that all Umbrian (and indeed Tuscan) villages and cities are built on hilltops.
 City centres are, except for residents, kept traffic free (and that’s a good thing), but it does mean you need to park the car outside the city and walk up.
 Some of these climbs are more demanding than one may expect.